 If prepared correctly, prenuptial agreements are legally binding.
 Therefore, it is extremely important that such agreements accurately reflect the property owned by each spouse, provide provisions regarding operation of any family-owned business, and accurately reflect the needs and concerns of each spouse.

-The New Jersey family law attorneys at Newsome O'Donnell, LLC, understand the requirements for a valid prenuptial agreement.
+The New Jersey family law attorneys at [nap_names id=”FIRM-NAME-1″], understand the requirements for a valid prenuptial agreement.
 As experienced family law attorneys, we understand the kinds of provisions to be included in every prenuptial agreement to render it effective and binding.

 How You Can Reach Our Law Firm

-To schedule an appointment, contact Newsome O'Donnell, LLC, by calling at 800-465-0163.
+To schedule an appointment, contact Newsome O’Donnell, LLC, by calling 1-800-465-0163.
 Our office is located in Morristown, and we provide representation in Morris County, and the entire state of New Jersey.